UpANNS: Enhancing Billion-Scale ANNS Efficiency with Real-World PIM Architecture: Technical Details

 \floatname{algorithm}{Algorithm} {\textbf{Input:}} {\textbf{Output:}}

-Due to the skewness in cluster popularity and size, some clusters may have workloads signiﬁcantly exceeding $W$.
-Thus, we create $ncpy$ copies of these high-demand clusters (Line 2) and distribute them across different DPUs.
-When such clusters are required, we schedule the queries to different copies to balance the workload.
-When placing each copy (ordered according to workload from high to low), we iterate over all DPUs with sufficient capacity and select the one that does not exceed $W$ after the cluster is placed (Line 5).
-If no suitable DPU is found, we relax the workload balance constraint by adjusting the parameter $thld$ (Line 9) and restart the search.
-At the end of this algorithm, each cluster is placed on a specific DPU (or a list of $ncpy$ DPUs).
+Secondly, cluster access frequency is highly skew, as shown in Figure~\ref{fig:powerlaw}.
+Thus, some clusters may have workloads significantly exceeding $\overline{W}$.
+We create $ncpy$ copies for these high-demand clusters (Line 2) and distribute them across multiple DPUs.
+During placement, replicas are assigned to DPUs with the least residual capacity, iteratively increasing the acceptable workload threshold $thld$ until all replicas are placed (Lines 5–12).
+At the end of this algorithm, each cluster is placed on a list of $ncpy$ DPUs.